Carloslb17/API-Course/1-FAST-API/README.md

     title: str
     content: str

-### 2 - Best Practices
+## 2 - Best Practices

- - Use Pydantic for Data Validation: Define Pydantic models to validate request and response data, ensuring the expected schema.
+ - Use Pydantic for Data Validation: Pydantic models validate requests and response data, ensuring the expected schema.
+This will allow you to check the data passed to your API.

- - Consistent Status Codes: Use appropriate HTTP status codes (e.g., 201 for created resources, 404 for not found) to provide meaningful responses.
+ - Consistent Status Codes: It is really useful to use appropriate HTTP status codes (e.g., 201 for created resources, 404 for not found) in order to provide meaningful responses.
+This will allow the user a complete understanding when using the API.

- - Automated Documentation: Take advantage of FastAPI's automatic documentation generation at /docs.
+ - Automated Documentation: FastAPI creates automatic documentation generation at "server"/docs meanwhile in POSTMAN all the documentation needs to be created manually.

- - Folder Structure: Organize your project with a modular structure, including an app package with __init__.py and main.py.
+ - Folder Structure: It is a must to organize your project with a modular structure, including an app package with __init__.py and main.py in order to

  - Error Handling: Raise HTTPException for handling errors with detailed error messages and status codes.